UK SRS S1 and S2 are the UK's domestic sustainability reporting standards, published by the Department for Business and Trade on 25 February 2026.

 Technical methodology — measurement approaches, data quality requirements, and assurance frameworks where applicable

-Conceptual foundation — focus on sustainability matters that affect enterprise value rather than impact materiality (the key difference from the EU's double materiality approach under CSRD)
+Conceptual foundation — focus on sustainability matters that could reasonably be expected to affect the entity's cash flows, its access to finance or its cost of capital, rather than impact materiality (the key difference from the EU's double materiality approach under CSRD)

 This means that UK entities reporting under UK SRS will be substantially comparable with entities in other jurisdictions reporting under IFRS S1 and S2, supporting international capital market consistency.